NVSL/CSE141pp-Resources/labs/Characterizing-Matrix-Multiplication/README.md

 # Characterizing Matrix Multiplication

-In this lab you will run the same matrix multiplication code that you ran in Lab 0.
-This code computes the matrix dot product of two square matrices of the same size.
+This code computes the matrix product of two square matrices of the same size.
-This time you will gather data while you vary compiler options, processor setting, and input size.
+This time you will gather data enery and execution time data while you for various processor setting and input size.

 This lab will be completed on your own.